-Police officers should abstain from any activity which is likely to interfere with the impartial discharge of their duties or which is likely to give rise to the impression amongst members of the public that it may so interfere.
-The role of a police officer is, amongst other factors, about integrity, impartiality and putting the safety of the public first.
-So that we can ensure that officers are able to discharge their duties impartially, applicants who are members of political parties may be expected to resign membership before appointment.
+Police officers should abstain from any activity which is likely to interfere with the impartial discharge of their duties, or which is likely to give rise to the impression among members of the public that it may so interfere.
+The role of a police officer is, among other factors, about integrity, impartiality and putting the safety of the public first.
+To ensure officers are able to discharge their duties impartially, applicants who are members of political parties may be expected to resign membership before appointment.
 Police officers are not allowed to take an active part in politics.